Friday, October 7, 2011

-Start by leaving the larger cracked egg shells intact and drying them completely on low heat (200 degrees F.) in your oven on a baking sheet for about 1 hour.
 Once completely dried, place them on newspaper.
-Then use a rolling pin to crush them into bite size pieces for your chickens.
+Then use a rolling pin to crush them into smaller than a dime, bite size pieces for your chickens.
 Crushing them ensures that your chickens will no longer recognize them as eggs.
-This is important because you do not want your chickens to start eating their freshly laid eggs as a source of calcium.
+This is important because you do not want your chickens to start eating their freshly laid eggs as a source of calcium. important to bake them to kill any bacteria or mold

 No need to worry if you only eat a few eggs at a time.
 A great place to save those egg shells is in a metal pie tin on top of your toaster oven.
 Over the course of a few days, your egg shells will not only collect but dry as you use the toaster oven.